jonrau1/ElectricEye/add-ons/electriceye-reports/README.md

 #### 2. How are the related compliance controls extracted from the findings in a way that can be individually reported on?

 The object shape for the related compliance controls is a nested array of strings underneath the [`Compliance`](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format-attributes.html#asff-compliance) object within the ASFF.
-Due to the inability for QuickSight to deconstruct a List / Array, it will be iterated through using a Python `for` loop and written to it's own individual object within the overall JSON schema.
+Due to the inability for QuickSight to deconstruct a List / Array, it will be iterated through using a Python `for` loop and written to its own individual object within the overall JSON schema.
 This will artificially inflate the total amount of findings that are written to a JSON file for the [Finding ID](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format-attributes.html#asff-top-level-attributes) is recorded to provide a unique counter for the breakout of compliance controls within QuickSight.
 For more information on how I mapped the compliance controls see the [top-level README starting at FAQ#17](https://github.com/jonrau1/ElectricEye#17-at-a-high-level-how-did-you-map-the-electriceye-auditors-into-these-compliance-frameworks).

 #### 3. How long does it take the parse the ElectricEye findings and their compliance controls?